 Once your organization is aligned on the stages of your lifecycle and the scores that can move them through the top of the funnel and into the middle, you’re ready to talk SLAs.
+So, what exactly are SLAs?
 These are cross-departmental agreements on the time allowed for someone to take action on a prospect or customer, who has reached a time-sensitive stage in their journey.
-Popular SLA stages include marketing qualified and sales qualified, as these are stages where the owner changes from one group, like marketing to inside or outside sales.
+Popular SLA stages include marketing qualified, and sales qualified, as these are stages where the owner changes from one group, like marketing to inside or outside sales.

 While SLAs are a great way to boost accountability, things happen and not every prospect gets the timely follow-up they deserve.
 Instead of sacrificing that customer’s experience, preemptively agree upon an escalation protocol that is to be followed when an SLA is exceeded.
 While there may be some cases where SLA infractions indicate a training opportunity, these are more likely to salvage conversations when a territory owner is unexpectedly offline.

 For example, you may decide that an SLA allows for half a business day before follow-up is required.
 Consider automating a reminder when the SLA is exceeded to also include the owner’s manager or a peer who can keep the conversation rolling.

 Many B2B marketers are too familiar with the struggles that come along with aligning processes across departments.
 While these conversations can be riddled with political landmines, the long-term benefit of strengthening these alliances will help you well beyond your customer journey mapping.
 Use these connections to take the next steps to customer experience optimization by inviting them to participate in creating an engagement architecture or formalizing your targeted account strategy.
 Your solutions will be more holistic and will surely benefit from a diverse set of perspectives.